ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 ## University Professors in the Montreal area

 I am looking for excellent guest lectures to include in the class.
-The topic of the lectures is very flexible, but if you see something that is already [in the syllabus][syllabus] then that's even better.
+The topic of the lectures is very flexible, but if you see something that is already [in the syllabus](description) then that's even better.
 Please [contact me asap][lpaull].

 [lpaull]: http://people.csail.mit.edu/lpaull